 Changed Block Tracking for VMware Backups

 Changed Block Tracking (CBT) is a VMware feature that optimizes incremental backup procedures.
-VMware Data Recovery uses this technology, so it applies to third party solutions as well.

 Enable Changed Block Tracking in VMware Plans

 Changed Block Tracking feature can be enabled for any VMware backup plan.
 To learn how to enable it, refer to the VMware and Hyper-V Backup chapter.

 Virtual machines running on ESX/ESXi hosts track changed disk sectors.
 Changed Block Tracking identifies the disk sectors modified between two changeset stamps.

 On VMFS partitions, CBT can also identify all the disk sectors that are in use.

 Virtual disk block changes are tracked on the virtualization layer.
 When a backup plan is run, it requests transmission of only the blocks that have been changed since the last backup, or the blocks in use.

 To identify modified disk sectors since the last change ID, these items are required:

 - The host must be ESX/ESXi 4.0 or later